Understanding & Building Your SEO Backlink Profile

 Some spam methods involve sending hundreds or thousands of links to a website in a day or over the course of a week.
 This method is not only likely to get your website penalized, but you could be de-indexed for using such a technique.

-While I don’t recommend sending thousands of links to your site in a short period of time, link building can be faster or slower depending on your traffic and the rate that you have historically gained links.
+While we don’t recommend sending thousands of links to your site in a short period of time, link building can be faster or slower depending on your traffic and the rate that you have historically gained links.

 For instance, if you are averaging 10 site visitors per week, yet received 10 backlinks in a given week, Google might flag your site.
 Google does this because the backlink pace does not seem natural.
 However, if you are getting 250 visitors per week, Google might not think anything about you getting 10 links in the same week, especially if your content is good and visitors are typically on your site long enough to read the content.

-Backlink velocity is shrouded in mystery – no one really knows exactly how Google weighs it, but my “SEOsophy” is that it is better to grow backlinks slowly than get penalized.
+Backlink velocity is shrouded in mystery – no one really knows exactly how Google weighs it, but my “SEOsophy” is that it is better to grow backlinks slowly than to get penalized.

 Another way to keep your backlink velocity at a good pace is to find quality links.
 Quality links are more difficult to obtain, so it usually takes a bit longer.